yuxshao/learn-gamedev/Introduction to Game Development.md

 <a href="#top" class="top" id="level4">Top</a>
 ##Level 4: States and Menus

-Goal in Level 4: To create a menu screen, multiple rooms, room transitions, and game start and over screens by utilizing the concept of states in video games.
+> **Goal** Use the concept of states in games by creating a multiple game screens with rooms, and learn about manual drawing

 <a href="#top" class="top" id="states">Top</a>
 ### 4.1 States in Games